 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Somatuline Depot?
+What should I avoid while using Somatuline Depo?

-Get emergency medical help if you have any of these signs of an allergic reaction to Somatuline Depot: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Somatuline Depot: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-signs of a gallbladder problem--sudden severe pain in your upper stomach spreading to your back or shoulder (may occur after meals or at night), pain when breathing, nausea, vomiting, loss of appetite, fever, chills, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+signs of a gallbladder problem - sudden severe pain in your upper stomach spreading to your back or shoulder (may occur after meals or at night), nausea, fever, chills, yellowing of the skin or eyes.

 Common Somatuline Depot side effects may include: